alexander-kastil/m365-copilot/demos/readme.md

 # Building Apps and Plugins for Microsoft 365 Copilot

-The course is divided into six modules, each covering a different aspect of Microsoft 365 Copilot.
+The course is divided into seven modules, each covering a different aspect of Microsoft 365 Copilot.

 Introduction: This module provides an overview of the Microsoft 365 platform, including apps, extensions, and Copilot.
 It also covers development tools and environment setup, Microsoft Entra ID, and app registrations.